When you purchase an item through coupons or links on our site, we may earn an affiliate commission.

 Rich snippets or rich results are additional information that show up next to you URL when it appears on a Google search result page.
 For example, lets say you have reviewed a product.
 If you add structured data, you can get a visual of your rating on a star scale below the search result.
 This attracts people’s attention to your review, increasing your click-through rates and improving your SEO performance.

-Another advantage of taking the time to add structured data to your website is that it helps Google and other search engines better understand your pages and posts.
+So, if you take the time to add structured data to your website, it helps Google and other search engines better understand your pages and posts.
 This way it can be indexed appropriately and could even improve your website’s search engine ranking.
 This should move your posts higher on their search engine results page or SERP.

-How People Usually Add Structured Data To WordPress And Why it Doesn’t Work So Well
+How People Usually Add Structured Data In WordPress And Why It Doesn’t Work So Well

 Most people who are not advanced web developers have not used structured data at all or have used a plugin.
 A good plugin will to the job for you but will give you only standardized schema markup.
 You will not be able to customize your structured data and it will come across as generic.
 You will get only a small SEO benefit.